totallynotbrent/Sage/local-learning-agent-spec.md

 ### Repository findings

 The repository contained no files or established conventions at the time of specification.
 There is therefore no existing framework, package manager, persistence layer, component library, or API client to preserve.
-The implementation may choose an appropriate simple full-stack web setup, but it must provide a one-command local development workflow.
+The framework decision in §17.1 is resolved: a Python 3.11 FastAPI backend served by uvicorn, with the frontend served as static files from the same process.
+All dependencies must install on ARM64/aarch64 Linux under Python 3.11.
+The app must provide a one-command local development workflow that runs on the Pi and is reachable on the LAN.

 ### API and file-handling findings